jere357/jere357.github.io/rgbd.md

 2. Applying the Fourier transform to images to construct potentially powerful channel features.
 As part of my research, I have also read several papers that use NeRFs.
 Inspired by the way Mildenhall et al. use positional encoding in chapter 5.1 in the [NeRF paper](https://arxiv.org/abs/2003.08934) I would like to try out a similar approach - but for object detection.

-3. Canny edge feature RGB->RGBC, applying the canny edge algorithm on an image and using that grayscale image as a feature, this is my least favorite feature of the 4 but I think it still has enough potential to warrant experiments.
+3. Canny edge feature RGB->RGBC, applying the canny edge algorithm on an image and using that grayscale image as a feature, this is my least favorite featureof the 4, because of the way CNNs work, but I think it still has enough potential to warrant experiments.

 4. Sobel features - maybe something interesting could be achieved by applying a sobel operator to the input image - also can be a learnable parameter if it seems like something worth exploring

+One of my colleagues suggested a different approach where you take features from say the middle of the depth estimation network and concat those features to the features extracted from the rgb image.
+This is also something i consider worth exploring

 I feel like a similar approach is being done by Zhang et al. in the [ControlNet](https://arxiv.org/pdf/2302.05543.pdf) paper the way they kinda nudge the network towards what they want it to do - i think same results could be achieved in object detection networks as well